ShankhadeepBanerjee/React_Chat_app/README.md

-*add the config.js file for firebase usage
+*add the config.js file in src folder for firebase usage